-In the context of the 2021-2027 period, the Project/s should comply with the national and regional adaptation policies and the delegated competences thereby, in particularly with Regional Adaptation Strategy Plans the National Energy and Climate Plan, the National Risk Prevention Strategy and Plan and with the approved 2022-2027 Flood Risk Management Plans and River Basins Management plans.
+In the context of the 2021-2027 period, the Project/s should comply with the national and regional adaptation policies and the delegated competences thereby, in particularly with Regional Adaptation Strategy Plans the National Energy and Climate Plan, the National Risk Prevention Strategy and Plan and with the approved Flood Risk Management Plans of the respective River Basins.

 Supported actions should create territorial impact for the CBC area and not have only local effects.